xboxoneresearch/LuaFFI-CE/README.md

 ## How To

 - Edit `stage1.lua` with your PC's IP/PORT
-- Inject edited `stage1.lua` contents into savegame of your choice
+- Overwrite the savegame of your choice with the edited version of `stage1.lua`
 - Edit `stage2.lua` and serve it via netcat(TCP) on the configured IP/Port that was configured in `stage1`

 Example